p0nyo/autofile-for-canvas/README.md

 # AutoFile for Canvas
-A Google Chrome extension that helps you quickly preview and download PDF files from your Canvas course pages.
+A Google Chrome extension that helps you quickly preview and download PDF files from your Canvas modules pages.
 It scans the modules page for PDF links, displays them in a popup, and allows you to select and download them as a ZIP file.

 Link to the Chrome Web Store listing [here](https://chromewebstore.google.com/detail/autofile-for-canvas/jpnplafacbflagpapekkggknnecoijog?authuser=0&hl=en)

-## Features
+## 🎨 Features

 - Automatically detects all PDF links on the Canvas Modules page.
 - Preview PDFs before downloading using an in-popup viewer.